hendrikb/know_your_tools/git-workshop.md

 ## Remotes

+  * "other locations" of your project's source code
+  * conventions:
     * "*origin*", services our code centrally are working on
     * "*upstream*", services as original code base when we are working on a fork

 ---